aiidateam/aiida-quantumespresso/README.md

 # AiiDA Quantum ESPRESSO
-This is the official Quantum ESPRESSO plugin for AiiDA that used to be contained within the aiida_core package.
+This is the official Quantum ESPRESSO plugin for AiiDA.

-It is now maintained as a separate package and for AiiDA >= v0.9.0 the new plugin system will ensure that the entry points are automatically registered upon installation.
+The version 3.x series ot the AiiDA-Quantum ESPRESSO plugins are compatible with the AiiDA 1.x series.
+For the plugin that supports AiiDA 0.9-0.12, check the earlier version of this plugin (versions 1.x and 2.x).

 # Documentation
 The documentation for this package can be found on Read the Docs at